urreita9/turtleTask/README.md

 #### 4. Pay attention to code quality, formatting, conventions etc.

 <pre>
+First you need to create a MongoDb database and a .env file.
+Set your enviorment variables:

+ MONGODB_CNN
+ USER
+ PASSWORD

-In order for this to work an auth0 token is needed.
+In order for this to work an auth0 token is required.
 Login here: https://turtle-task.vercel.app/
 Copy token.
 Get to postman documentation.